 Drones appear to be allowed at Angel Lake however be sure to always follow rules set by USDA Forest Service before flying in a national forest

-While Angel Lake often has many campers and boaters in the area its always important to be prepared for your own safety check out our First Aid Kit Guide to make sure you are prepared.
+While Angel Lake often has many campers and boaters in the area it’s always important to be prepared for your own safety check out our First Aid Kit Guide to make sure you are prepared.

 There are many types of wildlife that call Angel Lake home.
-Be sure to keep an eye out for Bighorn Sheep, Mountain Goats, Deer, And a variety of Bird Of Prey!
+Be sure to keep an eye out for Bighorn Sheep, Mountain Goats, Deer, and a variety of Bird of Prey!